trinodb/trino/docs/src/main/sphinx/security/cli.rst

 .. include:: ktadd-note.fragment

-Java Keystore File for TLS
+Java keystore file for TLS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Access to the Trino coordinator must be through HTTPS when using Kerberos